JuliaDiff/ChainRules.jl/docs/src/index.md

 #### Other `AbstractDifferential`s:
  - `Composite{P}`: this is the differential for tuples and  structs.
 Use it like a `Tuple` or `NamedTuple`.
 The type parameter `P` is for the primal type.
  - `DoesNotExist`: Zero-like, represents that the operation on this input is not differentiable.
-Its primal type is normally integer or boolean.
+Its primal type is normally `Integer` or `Bool`.
  - `InplaceableThunk`: it is like a Thunk but it can do `store!` and `accumulate!` in-place.

  -------------------------------